clvv/fasd/README.md

 `.fadrc`.
 You can set default backend with `_FASD_BACKENDS` variable in our `.fadrc`.

-Fasd can mimic [v](http://github.com/rupa/v)'s behavior by this alias:
+Fad can mimic [v](http://github.com/rupa/v)'s behavior by this alias:

 ```sh
 alias v='f -t -e vim -b viminfo'